-Today I will show you how to deliver useful feedback with an employee for affecting change.
+This article will explain how to give useful feedback to an employee for affecting change.

-I’ll remove all the nonsense in this straight forward guide and give you the straight bill of goods.
-Once you know-how, you can be confident that your message is received well and change begins now.
+I’ll remove all the nonsense and give you the straight bill of goods.
+Once you know how, you can be confident that your communication is clear and boundaries are laid to create real change.

-Employees with unruly behaviors disrupt workplace harmony, negatively impact safety, business operations, customer service and revenue.
+Employees with unruly behaviors can impact workplace harmony, safety, business operations, customer service and revenue.
 Therefor, change is necessary to continue future employment with the organization.